Donat Spiteri

 Feeling that he was called to be a friar, he joined the Franciscan Order and was ordained on March 13, 1948.
 He furthered his studies at the Gregorian Pontificial University in Rome where he did his Licence in Theology (Dogmatics).
 He also studied the Holy Scriptures at Pontificio Istituto Bibblico in Rome where he did his licence in the Holy Scripture.
 He returned to Malta in 1954 and was given the responsibility of teaching young Capuchin students.

 Between 1958 and 1967 he was parish priest of the Holy Trinity Church in Marsa.
 Throughout those years he was instrumental in the construction of the parochial centre St. Pius X. Between 1983 and 1991, again he was asked to serve as a parish priest of Our Lady of Lourdes in San Gwann.
 Throughout the years he served in San Gwann, he again felt the need to gather the lay movements under one roof.
 Thus, the parochial centre San Guzepp came to be.
 He found time also to restore the Sta.
 Margherita chapel - which now houses the Holy Sepulchre for daily adoration.

-From 1966 to 1988, he was lecturer and Professor of Biblical Studies at the Faculty of Theology at the University of Malta where together with Prof. Karm Sant and others set up the Malta Bible Society, of which he was President.
+From 1966 to 1988, he was a lecturer and Professor of Biblical Studies at the Faculty of Theology at the University of Malta where together with Prof. Karm Sant and others set up the Malta Bible Society, of which he was President.
 The main achievement of this Society was the publication of the Holy Bible in Maltese.
 The translation commenced in 1966 and continued until it was published in 1984.
 Since then, the Bible was revised yet again, taking another five years.
 Hence, the second edition was published in 1996.
 As the teaching and interpretation of the Bible were and still are his life's mission, he was instrumental in opening Dar il-Bibbja in Floriana as a Bible Centre.